 This medication is for external use only.
 Do not take by mouth.
 Wash your hands before and after use.
 If you are treating your hands, only wash your hands before use.
 Do not use on healthy skin or over large areas of skin.
 Do not get this medication in your eyes.
 If you do, rinse it out with plenty of cool tap water.
 Use it as directed on the label at the same time every day.
-Do not use it more often than directed or for a longer time period than prescribed by your care team.
-Keep taking it unless your care team tells you to stop.
+Do not use it more often than directed.
+Use the medication for the full course as directed by your care team, even if you think you are better.
+Do not stop using it unless your care team tells you to stop it early.

 Apply a thin film to the affected area and rub gently.
 Do not bandage or wrap the skin being treated unless directed to do so by your care team.